 Instructor - Kayono

-Kayono was born in Kanagawa prefecture in 1972.
+Kayono (Legal Name: Kayoko Kimura) was born in Kanagawa prefecture in 1972.
 She started to learn ballet at three years old, and spent six years in Interpretive Dance Club in junior/high school.
-She then went on to start learning Nihon Buyo from Sueyuki Hanayagi master (awarded Medal of Purple Ribbon in 1991) at the age of 28.
-Her first stage was “Miyako Dori” in the National Theatre.
+She then started learning Nihon Buyo from master Sueyuki Hanayagi (awarded Medal of Purple Ribbon in 1991) at the age of 28.
+Her first performance was “Miyako Dori” in the Japanese National Theatre.

-In 2008, Kayono moved to Hong Kong for a business assignment (working in investment banking at the time), and met Chika Wakayagi (Chairman of Wakayagi Ryu Konokai).
+In 2008, Kayono moved to Hong Kong for a business assignment, and met master Chika Wakayagi (Chairman of Wakayagi Ryu Konokai).
+She became an accredited master of Wakayagi School in 2016.
 As a member of Konokai, she has actively participated in various cultural programs, workshops and demonstrations in Hong Kong.